llm-bible/llm-bible.github.io/_publications/pride2023core.markdown

 bibkey: pride2023core
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.04683"}
-tags: ['Arxiv', 'Model Architecture', 'Tools', 'GPT', 'Applications']
+tags: ['Tools', 'GPT', 'Applications', 'Model Architecture', 'Arxiv']
 ---
 In this paper, we present CORE-GPT, a novel question-answering platform that combines GPT-based language models and more than 32 million full-text open